sprakhar12/PatientPortal-SRS-Scrum-Report/README.md

 # PatientPortal_SRS_Reports

+Subject - Software Engineering
+University - University of Texas at San Antonio, USA Program- Master

-Software Requirements Specification (SRS) of a Patient Portal
+Group Project on Software Requirements Specification (SRS) of a Patient Portal

 • An introduction of the Patient Portal SRS
 • A description of the Patient Portal